What are the Side Effects of CBD Oil?

 What Side Effects Does CBD Have?

 Derived from cannabis plants like hemp, cannabinoids such as CBD interact with your native endocannabinoid system.
-This central system’s responsibility is to maintain the body’s homeostasis for a wide array of systems, including sleep, mood, anxiety, pain, appetite, and immune response.
+This central system’s responsibility is to maintain the body’s homeostasis for a wide array of systems, including sleep, mood, mentality, appetite, immune response and more.
 Each day, our outside environment influences your systems, causing them to fluctuate.
-The endocannabinoid system is constantly working to keeping them in balance.
+The endocannabinoid system is constantly working to keep them in balance.
 CBD and other cannabinoids support the efforts of this naturally occurring endocannabinoid system.

-CBD is thought to be well-tolerated and safe for human consumption.
+CBD is thought to be well-tolerated and safe for human consumption and has few side effects.
 According to WebMD, “CBD doses of up to 300 mg daily have been used safely for up to 6 months.
 Higher doses of 1200-1500 mg daily have been used safely for up to 4 weeks.”
 There have been some reports of dry mouth, low blood pressure, lightheadedness, and drowsiness, the health information site reports.

-A research review investigating CBD side effects and safety found that CBD had no adverse physiological effect on the following:
+A research review investigating CBD side effects and safety found that CBD had no adverse physiological side effects on the following:

 - Blood pressure